hotslab/Vanilla-Php-and-Javascript-Stock-Manager/README.md

 CONFIGURATIONS

-1. Create a .env.txt file and specify the following parameters to connect to MYSQL:
+1. Create a .env file and specify the following parameters to connect to MYSQL:

   host=YOUR_DB_HOST_NAME;
   username=YOUR_DB_USER_NAME;